chickensmitten/js-basics/readme.md

 **typeof operator**
 - typeof is used to check the type of a variable at runtime.
 - `userName = "Max"`, then use `typeof userName` will return `string`

+## Importing scripts properly
+- `defer` load early, execute later.
+Scripts with defer never block the page.
+Scripts with defer always execute when the DOM is ready (but before DOMContentLoaded event).
+- `async` load early, execute as soon as possible.
+The page content shows up immediately: async doesn’t block it.
+DOMContentLoaded may happen both before and after async, no guarantees here.